-Peoria Family Dental Shares Helpful Information Regarding Oral Cancer & Your Dental Health
+Our Family Dentist in Peoria Shares Helpful Information about Oral Cancer

-April is National Oral Cancer Awareness Month, and as your General Dentist in Peoria, we wanted to bring awareness to our patients in this month-long event, and what it concerns.
+April is National Oral Cancer Awareness Month and our family dentist in Peoria wanted to bring awareness to our patients in this month-long event and what it concerns.

 How has oral cancer spread so rapidly?